pokt-network/pocket-network-protocol/utility/README.md

 Evidence is similar to Transactions in creation, structure and handling, but its production and affects are limited based on the actor's role.

 For example, only `Validators` are eligible to submit and are affected by `DoubleSign` evidence.
 Only `Servicers` are effected by the results of a `ClientSideChallenge` evidence.
-Only `Fishermen` are effected by the results of evidence that may challenge by the results of its TestScores (e.g. `RegradeServicer`)`.
+Only `Watchers` are effected by the results of evidence that may challenge by the results of its TestScores (e.g. `RegradeServicer`)`.

 Evidence is a protection mechanism against faulty or malicious consensus participants, but may extend to other protocol actors as well.
 The full list of types of Evidence will be defined over time, but will often result in the burning of the actor's stake if proven true.